 |Executive Vice President, Chief Financial Officer|

-Aligos Therapeutics Reports Recent Business Progress and First Quarter 2022 Financial Results
+Aligos Therapeutics Reports Recent Business Progress and Second Quarter 2022 Financial Results

-SOUTH SAN FRANCISCO, Calif., May 04, 2022 (GLOBE NEWSWIRE) -- Aligos Therapeutics, Inc. (Nasdaq: ALGS), a clinical stage biopharmaceutical company focused on developing novel therapeutics to address unmet medical needs in viral and liver diseases, today reported recent business progress and financial results for the first quarter March 31, 2022.
+SOUTH SAN FRANCISCO, Calif., Aug.
+04, 2022 (GLOBE NEWSWIRE) -- Aligos Therapeutics, Inc. (Nasdaq: ALGS), a clinical stage biopharmaceutical company focused on developing novel therapeutics to address unmet medical needs in viral and liver diseases, today reported recent business progress and financial results for the second quarter June 30, 2022.

 Recent Business Progress

-Cash, cash equivalents and marketable securities totaled $183.2 million as of March 31, 2022, compared with $205.8 million as of December 31, 2021.
+Cash, cash equivalents and investments totaled $159.3 million as of June 30, 2022, compared with $205.8 million as of December 31, 2021.
 We continue to believe our cash balance provides sufficient cash to fund planned operations into the first half of 2024.

-Research and development (R&D) expenses for the three months ended March 31, 2022, were $31.7 million compared with $22.9 million for the same period of 2021.
-The increase in R&D expenses for this comparative period is primarily attributable to an increase in third-party expenses primarily due to our continued increase in expenditures related to research, development and manufacturing activities associated with our CAM clinical trial activities as well as costs related to our NASH program, and our discontinued STOPS and ASO programs, leading to write off charges for non-cancelable purchase obligations.
-Total R&D stock-based compensation expense incurred for the three months ended March 31, 2022, was $2.0 million compared with $1.7 million for the same period for 2021.
+Research and development (R&D) expenses for the three months ended June 30, 2022, were $16.5 million compared with $24.6 million for the same period of 2021.
+The decrease in R&D expenses for this comparative period is primarily attributable to our continued wind-down related to the discontinuation of our STOPS and ASO programs offset by our expenditures related to the ongoing development and manufacturing activities associated with our CAM and NASH clinical program activities.
+Total R&D stock-based compensation expense incurred for the three months ended June 30, 2022, was $2.2 million compared with $2.0 million for the same period of 2021.

-General and administrative (G&A) expenses for the three months ended March 31, 2022, were $6.5 million compared with $5.8 million for the same period of 2021.
-The increase in G&A expenses for this comparative period is primarily attributable to an increase in ordinary routine employee-related costs partially offset by a decrease in in third-party expenses primarily due to decreased legal and accounting service costs.
-Total G&A stock-based compensation expense incurred for the three months ended March 31, 2022, was $1.8 million compared with $1.0 million for the same period of 2021.
+General and administrative (G&A) expenses for the three months ended June 30, 2022, were $7.6 million compared with $6.6 million for the same period of 2021.
+The increase in G&A expenses for this comparative period is primarily attributable to routine employee and facility related costs.
+Total G&A stock-based compensation expense incurred for the three months ended June 30, 2022, was $1.8 million compared with $1.5 million for the same period of 2021.

 Aligos Therapeutics, Inc. is a clinical stage biopharmaceutical company that was founded in 2018 with the mission to become a world leader in the treatment of viral infections and liver diseases.
 Aligos is focused on the discovery and development of targeted antiviral therapies for chronic hepatitis B (CHB) and coronaviruses as well as leveraging its expertise in liver diseases to create targeted therapeutics for nonalcoholic steatohepatitis (NASH).
 Aligos’ strategy is to harness the deep expertise and decades of drug development experience its team has in liver disease, particularly viral hepatitis, to rapidly advance its pipeline of potentially best-in-class molecules.

 This press release contains forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
-Any statements in this press release that are not historical facts may be considered “forward-looking statements,” including without limitation statements regarding our continuing to advance new drug candidates from our portfolio in the face of the discontinuation of our STOPSTM and ASO HBV programs; our advancing our pipeline and looking forward to achieving important milestones this year, including top line data for ALG-000184 and ALG-055009; our being on track to file a clinical trial application in second half of 2022 to conduct a first in human study evaluating ALG-125755; our seeing ALG-097558 advance towards the clinic; with respect to ALG-000184, dosing for 28 days set to be complete in Q3 2022 while dosing for over 12 weeks set to begin in Q3, and our plan to share top line results for 28 day and 12-week cohorts in Q2 and Q4 2022, respectively; with respect to ALG-125755, first in human enabling nonclinical studies set to complete in Q3 2022 and our plan to file a CTA to enable dosing in healthy volunteers beginning in Q4 2022; with respect to ALG-055009, dosing in HVs and subjects with hyperlipidemia set to complete in Q2, sharing of preliminary data after single and multiple oral doses as a poster presentation (Abstract #3109) at the upcoming EASL ILC meeting 22-26 June 2022 and our being on track to release topline results from this Phase 1 proof of concept study in Q3 2022; with respect to the NASH oligonucleotide research collaboration with Merck, the further advancement of the collaboration programs into lead optimization; with respect to ALG-097558, the high probability that it will retain potent activity against potential future SARS-CoV-2 variants that may emerge, the ability to achieve projected efficacious doses of ALG-097558 in humans without ritonavir boosting and our expectation to file a Phase 1 clinical trial application in second half of 2022; and our belief our cash balance provides sufficient cash to fund planned operations into the first half of 2024..
+Any statements in this press release that are not historical facts may be considered “forward-looking statements,” including without limitation statements regarding, our confidence that combinations of drug candidates from our CHB portfolio have the potential to increase the rate of functional cure in CHB subjects; with respect to our siRNA drug candidate, ALG-125755, our remaining on track to submit a clinical trial application (CTA) in Q3 2022 to evaluate such candidate in healthy volunteers and CHB patients with the plan to begin dosing in healthy volunteers in Q4 2022 and in CHB subjects in Q1 2023 and our belief that our siRNA is an important addition to our clinical portfolio and has the potential to be a cornerstone of our functional cure strategy; with respect to ALG-000184 (prodrug of ALG-001075), our ongoing enrollment of HBeAg positive subjects in 28-day and 12-week cohorts and our plan to share at a scientific conference in Q4 2022 data from such HBeAg positive cohorts; with respect to ALG-055009 for NASH, our remaining on track to share top line data from the single and multiple ascending dose portions of our Phase 1 study in Q3 2022; with respect to our COVID-19 protease inhibitor program, our being on track to initiate our Phase 1 enabling nonclinical studies in H2 2022 for ALG-097558, our plan for a subsequent CTA filing for a Phase 1 study evaluating the safety and pharmacokinetics of ALG-097558 in healthy volunteers in Q1 2023, the potential for the emergence of viral resistance to 3CL protease inhibitors used to treat COVID-19 and our beginning to investigate the viral resistance profile of our 3CL protease inhibitors; and our continued belief that our cash balance provides sufficient cash to fund planned operations into the first half of 2024.
 Forward-looking statements are typically, but not always, identified by the use of words such as “may,” “will,” “would,” “believe,” “intend,” “plan,” “anticipate,” “estimate,” “expect,” and other similar terminology indicating future results.
-Such forward looking statements are subject to substantial risks and uncertainties that could cause our development programs, future results, performance or achievements to differ materially from those anticipated in the forward-looking statements.
+Such forward looking statements are subject to substantial risks and uncertainties that could cause our development programs, future results, performance, or achievements to differ materially from those anticipated in the forward-looking statements.
 Such risks and uncertainties include without limitation risks and uncertainties inherent in the drug development process, including Aligos’s clinical-stage of development, the process of designing and conducting clinical trials, the regulatory approval processes, the timing of regulatory filings, the challenges associated with manufacturing drug products, Aligos’s ability to successfully establish, protect and defend its intellectual property, other matters that could affect the sufficiency of Aligos’s capital resources to fund operations, reliance on third parties for manufacturing and development efforts, changes in the competitive landscape and the effects on our business of the worldwide COVID-19 pandemic and the developing conflict between Russia and Ukraine.
 For a further description of the risks and uncertainties that could cause actual results to differ from those anticipated in these forward-looking statements, as well as risks relating to the business of Aligos in general, see Aligos’s Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on May 4, 2022 and its future periodic reports to be filed or submitted with the Securities and Exchange Commission.
 Except as required by law, Aligos undertakes no obligation to update any forward-looking statements to reflect new information, events or circumstances, or to reflect the occurrence of unanticipated events.